-- Do they ever wonder when they should brake or get on the gas to protect themselves?
+- Do they ever wonder when they should brake or get on the gas to save themselves?

-- Have they ever been sucked into a wet or dry rut at speed?
+- Have they ever been sucked into someone else's track rut?

 |About the Class|

-To ensure that employees can immediately apply everything they are taught in actual riding situations, 75 percent of this class is taught on terrain similar to what employees will be riding.
+To ensure that employees can immediately apply everything they are taught in actual riding situations, 85 percent of this class is taught on the snow.

 Click here to learn more about your Senior Instructor, Bill Uhl.